 Ker & Downey’s Jamie Bell shares her top Namibia travel highlights from her recent trip.
 Namibia is otherworldly.
-There are few countries on the earth that rival its raw, natural beauty – dramatic landscapes of sand seas and soaring dunes, dead-tree valleys, the Skeleton Coast, Naukluft Mountains, and the dry, arid desert to name a few.
-The country is vast – twice the size of California – but with a population of around 2 million people, it has the second lowest population density in the world.
-It’s remote, and its wildlife is plenty.
-As such, Namibia is one of Southern […]
+There are few countries on the earth that rival its raw, natural beauty: dramatic landscapes of sand seas and soaring dunes, dead-tree valleys, the Skeleton Coast, Naukluft Mountains, and the arid desert to name a few.

 As the travel industry continues to prioritize responsible tourism, it can get harder to decide where you should devote time or resources to make a bigger impact on local communities, wildlife, and environments.
 At Ker & Downey, our philosophy has always been to give back in ways that are more personal and powerful than just tourism dollars, so we partner with some incredible companies that make it easy for you to do good while you travel.

 At Ker & Downey, we are firm believers that any day is a good day for a safari.
 We have yet to experience one that didn’t live up to (or surpass) expectations, but there are definitely some game drives that stick out as extra special.
 Ker & Downey’s luxury travel designer Nicole Porto had one such experience on her recent trip to Tswalu Kalahari.